- But First, Why Become a Private Tutor?

 A great way to indulge a passion is to teach it - to share that passion with the world.
 So, think about it: what do you love, and what would you love someone else to love too?
 Whatever that is, teach it!

 Meet Lots of Nice Students and Their Families

 There are lots of examples of tutors developing great relationships with their students.
 Tutors have been invited by their student's families to come round for dinner, whilst others have made friendships beyond the classroom.

 Getting to know new people is always something brilliant opportunity, and teaching someone (and learning from them at the same time) is a great way to do this.

 Another String in Your CV's Bow

 If you're a student, you're probably doing at least a little bit of worrying about your future career.

 We'll tell you, though, that becoming a private tutor is a great way to add something impressive to your CV and add a greater employability to your future self.

 Employers love to see that job applicants are self-starters, that they can use their own initiative, and that they can manage their own time.
-All of these skills are things that tutoring will develop in you – as starting a tutoring business requires them!
+All of these skills are things that tutoring will develop in you - as starting a tutoring job requires them!

 Finally, there is nothing better than having to teach something to consolidate your own knowledge of it.
 Whether that's a particular equation, a model of a geographical phenomena, or a literary theory, tutoring teaches you in return.